 A travel insurance may cover you when your airline cancels your flight when your equipment, as in laptop and camera, has been stolen or when you are somewhere stuck in the Himalayas and you need a helicopter ride to get down because 5000m altitude sickness was completely unpredictable.

 Even if you plan on staying in a comfortable hotel on a city trip, you will be happy to have a travel insurance covering you.

 What if you need to cancel your booking 2 days before the arrival date because of a death in the family?

 If you didn't set up insurance, you would have to pay at times somewhere around 90% of your booking.
 If the booking was for 2 persons in a decent 4-star hotel, at € 120,-/$ 140,- per Person, for a 7 day holiday, you would end up paying a big chunk of money from your pocket.

 Can you imagine paying that for a holiday which never happened?

-These situations gone wrong remind us that buying a travel insurance seems like a super good idea after all.
+These situations went wrong remind us that buying travel insurance seems like a super good idea after all.

 How the World Nomads policy provides coverage